 - Monitor key performance metrics to measure session duration and bounce rate.

 With the general concept established, stakeholders and individual contributors can be assigned to specific roles.
-This step helps detail who will be working on the project and who will be responsible for review and approval of various deliverables.
+This step helps detail who will be working on the project and who will be responsible for reviewing and approving various deliverables.

 Consider each objective outlined in the overview.
 The project manager should indicate who is involved with or accountable for each at a high level.
 Let’s use our previous example of the website redesign:

-For everyone to contribute to the plan effectively, they’ll need to know their exact responsibilities and tasks and how they matter in the bigger picture.
+For everyone to contribute effectively to the plan, they’ll need to know their exact responsibilities and tasks, as well as their significance in the bigger picture.
 Reiterate the project scope statement and then outline what is and is not included in the scope.
-It can be helpful to redefine the measures of success to align tasks as within or outside the scope itself.
+It can be helpful to redefine the measures of success to align tasks within or outside the scope itself.

-In the case of the website redesign project, the approach could include reminders for the creative team that the project should use existing brand guidelines and they should confine their efforts to working within those boundaries.
+In the case of the website redesign project, the approach could include reminders for the creative team to use the existing brand guidelines and confine their efforts to working within those boundaries.
 While a new website is in scope, a rebrand is not.

 Another point of clarification could be around the measures for success.
-The project manager could define that while improving traffic figures is crucial, increasing the total number of sales for the client is not part of this project’s requirements.
+The project manager could define that while improving traffic figures is crucial, increasing the total number of sales for the client is not a requirement of this project.

 Every good project manager knows projects are bound to encounter obstacles.
-To help alleviate challenges, incorporate predictions of what is likely to sidetrack progress and make recommendations for what can be done to avoid these issues.
+To help alleviate challenges, incorporate predictions of what is likely to sidetrack progress and provide recommendations on how to avoid these issues.

-These considerations could range from allocating the right resources to the project so no one is shorthanded to reviewing PTO requests to ensure coverage at all times.
+These considerations could range from allocating the right resources to the project to ensure no one is shorthanded to reviewing PTO requests to maintain continuous coverage.
 Risk factors could include anything from personnel availability to the budget set forth by a client.
-To prevent conflict before it happens, be sure to indicate any risks to the team and to external clients.
+To prevent conflict before it arises, clearly indicate any potential risks to the team and external clients.

 Clearly defining the deliverables can help reiterate the overall definition of project success.
-Go back to the original project scope statement and evaluate exactly what can be used to prove a job well done in an objective and measurable way.
+Return to the original project scope statement and evaluate what can be used to objectively and measurably demonstrate a job well done.

-For our example, the project manager could tackle this from a few angles.
-When it comes to key performance indicators (KPIs), they can work with the client to measure session duration and bounce rate baselines to determine what improvements will define success over a set period of time after the new website is launched.
-They can also work with the internal team to define parameters for what a thorough, on-brand redesign includes and just how different the website should look in the end.
+For example, the project manager could address this from several angles.
+When it comes to key performance indicators (KPIs), they can work with the client to establish baselines for session duration and bounce rate, determining what improvements will define success over a set period after the new website is launched.
+They can also work with the internal team to define the parameters for what a thorough, on-brand redesign entails and how different the website should ultimately look.

 Let’s apply this format to our example and create a project scope statement of our own.